+a.
 Completed, Approved, and Pending Projects

-Table B-3 shows: (1) residential units completed after June 30, 2022, (2) projects that have received building permits and are under construction, (3) projects that have received all planning approvals but have not yet received final building permits, and (4) pending project currently under planning review.
-With the exception of three lower income units proposed as part of a pending density bonus project at 4745 Carpinteria Avenue, these units are all assigned to the above-moderate income category based on anticipated sales price or rent.
-Ten of the 17 projects were/are being developed at 100% or more of the maximum allowed density.
-Overall, these sites were/are being developed at an average of 91% of their maximum allowed densities.
+Table B-3 shows: (1) residential units completed after June 30, 2022, (2) approved projects that have received building permits and are under construction, (3) projects that have received all planning approvals but have not yet completed received final building permits, and (34) pending project currently under planning review.
+These With the exception of three lower income units proposed as part of a pending density bonus project at 4745 Carpinteria Avenue, these units are all assigned to the above-moderate income category based on anticipated sales price or rent.
+Nine Ten of the 4517 projects were/are being developed at 100% or more of the maximum allowed density.
+Overall, these sites were/are being developed at an average of 8891% of their maximum allowed densities.
 Table B-3 sites with PRD zoning, which allows 100% multi-family residential were/are being developed at an average of 78% of their maximum allowed densities.

-Of the 17 projects listed in Table B-3, three have been completed, three are under construction or have building permits issued, one is currently in building permit review, and five have all planning approvals and are pending building permit submittal.
+Of the 4517 projects listed in Table B-3, 6three have been completed or, three are under construction, 1 or have building permits issued, one is currently in building permit review, and 3five have all planning approvals and are pending building permit submittal.
 With the exception of the senior living facility at 5464 Carpinteria Avenue, these pending projects are 1 to 3 net units in size.
-Given the small size of the majority of the pending projects, phasing would likely not occur and the current entitlements do not contemplate phasing.
-Given these five projects' stages in the entitlement process, all having received any required planning approvals, and the lack of any known barriers to development, the City does not anticipate any drop out of these projects and build out horizons are expected to be well within the planning period.
-While market conditions can be a barrier to completion of projects even after they have received City planning and/or building permits, none of the applicants for projects listed in Table B-3 have informed the City they intend to delay or abandon their projects.
+Given their stagethe small size of the majority of the pending projects, phasing would likely not occur and the current entitlements do not contemplate phasing.
+Given these five projects' stages in the entitlement process, all having received any required planning approvals, and the lack of any known barriers to development, the City expects all of the approved units does not anticipate any drop out of these projects and build out horizons are expected to be completed well within the planning period.
+In addition, 5While market conditions can be a barrier to completion of projects even after they have received City planning and/or building permits, none of the applicants for projects listed in Table B-3 have informed the City they intend to delay or abandon their projects.

-Five projects identified in Table B-3, totaling 192 units are currently pending planning review.
-Three of the projects are residential projects on residentially zoned sites with 1 to 3 net new units each.
+Five projects identified in Table B-3, totaling 8192 units are currently pending planning review.
+TheseThree of the projects are all residential projects on residentially zoned sites with 1 to 3 net new units each.
 The two other pending projects are mixed use projects on commercially zoned sites.
 The project at 6380 Via Real is a revision to a previously approved project for which environmental review was previously conducted.
 The project at 4745 Carpinteria Avenue is redevelopment of an equipment yard site with a mixed use density bonus project.
 There are no known barriers to these projects being approved and constructed within the planning period.